What happens if I miss a dose (BuSpar, BuSpar Dividose)?

 What should I avoid while taking buspirone (BuSpar, BuSpar Dividose)?

-Grapefruit and grapefruit juice may interact with buspirone and lead to potentially dangerous effects.
+Grapefruit and grapefruit juice may interact with buspirone and lead to unwanted side effects.
 Discuss the use of grapefruit products with your doctor.
-Do not increase or decrease the amount of grapefruit products in your diet without first talking to your doctor.

 What other drugs will affect buspirone (BuSpar, BuSpar Dividose)?